ZavalichiR/audio-router/README.md

 ### Common Issues

 #### ❌ "You need administrator permissions"
-**Solution**: Make sure you have Administrator permission or are in an authorized role.
+**Solution**: Make sure you have Administrator permission or are in the Broadcast Admin role.

 #### ❌ "Bot lacks 'Manage Channels' permission"
 **Solution**:
-1. Run `!fix_permissions` for detailed instructions
+1. Run `!check_permissions` for detailed instructions
 2. Or give the bot Administrator permission in Server Settings

 #### ❌ "No available tokens for AudioReceiver bot"